obiwanjacobi/CannedBytes/readme.md

 # Canned Bytes

 An assortment of libraries used in my other projects.
+Targets .NET 4.x and .NET Core 3.1.

 ![Release-CI](https://github.com/obiwanjacobi/CannedBytes/workflows/Release-CI/badge.svg)